vsharika1/vsharika1/README.md

 # Vishavjit Singh Harika

 ## About Me
 Hello!
-I'm Vishavjit, a Computing Science professional based in Vancouver, BC, with a passion for web development and IT support.
-My expertise ranges from front-end technologies like React and Angular to back-end systems using Node.js and SQL.
-I'm dedicated to leveraging technology to solve complex problems and am always eager to contribute to dynamic teams with innovative solutions.
+I'm Vishavjit, a Computing Science professional based in Vancouver, BC, passionate about web development and leveraging tech to solve real-world challenges.
+Check out my portfolio at [vsharika.com](http://vsharika.com) to see my work and projects in detail.

 ## Technical Skills
 - **Front-End**: React, Angular, HTML, CSS/Bootstrap, JavaScript, TypeScript